5 mile loop through oak grassland in a preserve neighboring residential Novato.

 rolling ascending grassy hills dotted with valley oak.
 Dwarf Oak Trail

 on San Andreas.
-In spring, great carpets of johnnytuck and California
+Some years in spring great carpets of johnnytuck and California

 buttercup sprawl through the grass.
 On the side of the trail to the right